David Rubinger: Biography

 David Rubinger, an only child, was born in Vienna, Austria.
 When he was in high school, Nazi Germany annexed Austria in the Anschluss and with the help of Youth Aliyah, he escaped to Mandatory Palestine via Italy and settled in a Jordan Valley kibbutz.
 His father had already fled to England, but his mother was murdered in the Holocaust.
-In the Second World War, he served with the Jewish Brigade of the British Army in North Africa and Europe.
+During World War II, he joined the British Army and served as a driver in a transport unit in North Africa, Malta, and Italy.
+After the Jewish Brigade was established he was transferred to it.
+He took part in Aliyah Bet operations after the German surrender.

 While on leave in Paris, a French girlfriend gave him a camera as a gift, and he discovered he enjoyed photography.
-He took his first professional photo of Jewish youths climbing a British tank to celebrate the United Nations Partition Plan for Palestine, creating the Israeli state.
+He took his first professional photo of Jewish youths climbing a British military vehicle to celebrate the United Nations Partition Plan for Palestine.
+Rubinger joined the Haganah in 1947.
+During the 1948 Arab-Israeli War he served in the Israel Defense Forces and fought in the Jerusalem area, rising to become an officer.
+After the army recognized his photography skills, he was transferred to the photographic mapping and reconnaissance service, responsible for photographing enemy positions, towards the end of the war.

 After the war, he visited his father in England and learned that he had other relatives in Germany.
 There, he met his cousin Anni and her mother, who had survived the Holocaust.
 He offered to marry her to secure her emigration to Palestine, but the marriage of convenience ended up lasting more than 50 years until her death.
-The couple had two children together.
+The couple had two children together, including notable children author and illustrator Ami Rubinger.
 He described his marriage as "tempestuous" and stated in his autobiography Israel Through My Lens that he had numerous affairs over the years.
-However, he faithfully cared for her in the last years of her life when she was stricken with cancer.
+However, he faithfully cared for his wife in the final years of her life when she was stricken with cancer.

-After Anni's death, Rubinger at age 78 met Ziona Spivak, a Yemenite immigrant, with whom he had a relationship for two and a half years, although they never married.
-Spivak was murdered in her home in 2004 by her former gardener, Mohammad Mahmoud Sabarna, a Palestinian from the West Bank, who entered the home and demanded that she give him 25,000 shekels, then grabbing a knife and stabbing her to death when she refused.
+After Anni's death, Rubinger, aged 78, met Ziona Spivak, a Yemenite immigrant, with whom he had a relationship for two and a half years, although they never married.
+Spivak was murdered in her home in 2004 by her former gardener, Mohammad Mahmoud Sabarna, a Palestinian from the West Bank who entered the home and demanded that she give him 25,000 shekels, grabbing a knife and stabbing her to death when she refused.

 Rubinger died on 2 March 2017 at the age of 92.